gneCoE/dbq/ActivityReport_02.md

 This one week training which was suitable for all professionals commenced from December 05, 2020 onwards on a self-paced mode.
 The skill development training concluded successfully with a valedictory function.
-There was a diverse range of participants in the course from the Principal of the institution, faculty members, students to non-teaching staff.
+There was a diverse range of participants in the course from the Senior faculty including HoDs, faculty members from all cadres, students to non-teaching staff.
 In order to deliver the course content effectively and efficiently, an excellent learning platform and content management system called Moodle was used.
-This platform enabled the partcipants to learn and attain hands on experience at their own pace.
+This platform enabled the participants to learn and attain hands on experience at their own pace.
 The training program also encouraged peer learning by discussing doubts among participants at the dedicated forum.
 Furthermore, keeping in view the changing scenario, the training program emphasized on paper-less and thus a sustainable approach towards documentation by using available open-source powerful tools.